What Do Your Hens’ Eggs Say About Their Health?

-Egg laying frequency
+Change in egg laying frequency

 How often do hens lay eggs?
 The answer is a bit more complex than the common notion of “an egg a day,” and many factors are taken into account when determining what is normal egg production for a hen.
 Breed, age, health, and time of year all affect how many eggs chickens lay.

-Among the many different chicken breeds that are considered good layers (those that can lay upwards of 300 eggs per year), some well known egg producers include: Rhode Island Reds, Australorps, Leghorns, Marans, Ameraucanas, and Buff Orpingtons.
-Ornamental and smaller chicken breeds lay less frequently, with some only laying a few eggs each month.
+Among the many different chicken breeds that are considered good layers (those that can lay upwards of 300 eggs per year), some well known egg producers include:

 Hens that are not feeling well, or are malnourished will lay less frequently.
 Flock discord, inadequate nutrition, and overcrowding are a handful of stressors that can take a toll on egg production.
 Make sure your hens have access to clean water and quality layer pellets at all times to ensure they’re getting the calories and nourishment they need.
-Adding scratch grains, chicken treats, and healthy kitchen scraps or safe foods from the garden to their diet will also give hens a nutritional boost!
+Adding scratch grains, chicken treats, and healthy kitchen scraps or safe foods from the garden to their diet will also give hens a nutritional boost.

 Hens will inevitably lay less, or stop laying eggs altogether in the winter.
 A hen’s ovulation cycle is based on daylight hours, so once the days shorten, you can expect egg production to slow down.
 This is a hen’s natural reaction to the changing seasons as they prepare to reallocate energy to keep warm instead of laying eggs.
 Your hens will resume a normal laying schedule closer to spring, as days grow longer.

+Another annual reason for a decrease in egg production is a process called “molting.”
 Molting is the process of shedding old feathers and regrowing new ones to replace them.
 This process also occurs in preparation for winter – so as the days grow shorter, your hens will begin to lose their dingy feathers in favor of new, more dense feathers to keep them warm.
 The result is a beautiful, vibrant new outfit of feathers for your hens – but less eggs for you to gather.
 Molting takes a lot of energy, so expect your chickens to be on “lay-cation” for 8-16 weeks.
-Read up on How to Help Your Chickens Through a Molt to better prepare for your flock’s annual feather-renewal!
+Helping your hens through their molt will better prepare your flock for their annual feather-renewal.

 Eggs of a different color